-Traditional seed mutation technologies include Bit-Flipping\cite{vdalabsWelcome}, Arithmetic Mutation, Block-Based Mutation\cite{8811923}, Dictionary-Based Mutation\cite{githubGitHubGooglehonggfuzz}.
-However, the seed mutation technology based on large language models has brought significant advantages to the performance of fuzzing test technology.
+Among traditional mutation fuzzers, seed mutation is the most important step as most model-free seed fuzzers generate a seed which is an input to the PUT.
+The purpose of modifying the seed is to generate new test cases that are mostly valid but also contain outliers to trigger the crash of PUT.
+Traditional seed mutation technologies include Bit-Flipping~\cite{vdalabsWelcome}, Block-Based Mutation~\cite{8811923}, Dictionary-Based Mutation~\cite{githubGitHubGooglehonggfuzz}.
+However, seed mutation based on large language models has brought significant advantages to the performance of fuzzing test technology.
 It can understand and modify these data types through context awareness and natural language processing capabilities.
-It can maintain the validity of the file format while performing more complex mutation operations, such as rewriting code fragments, changing data structures, and even simulating complex user interaction.
+It can maintain the validity of the file format while performing more complex mutation operations, such as rewriting code fragments, changing data structures, and even simulating complex user interaction~\cite{googleblogAIPoweredFuzzing}, \cite{wu2023smart}.

-\cite{yan2023parafuzz} mentioned in ParaFuzz that identifying synonyms and intersections of content words and function words is challenging in the mutation process.
+\cite{yan2023parafuzz} mentioned that identifying synonyms and intersections of content words and function words is a challenge in the mutation process.
 Synonyms are needed to retain the meaning of the statement unchanged during the mutation process.
-Therefore, they design a Meta prompt method to solve such problem by using ChatGPT to perform mutation operations.
+Therefore, a Meta prompt method is presented to solve this problem by using ChatGPT to perform mutation operations.
 The specific operation is that the GPT model performs statement mutation operations based on a set of special prompts.
-Thus, data can retain its original meaning while being reorganized by other data.
-Furthermore, Titanfuzz leveraged CodeX and specific prompt words to generate large amounts of initial input data.
-Second, in order to obtain more diverse input data, they masked certain parts of the initial input data and then used fill-in models to fill in these masked parts.
+Thus, data can retain their original meaning while being reorganized by other data.
+Furthermore, Titanfuzz used CodeX and specific prompts to generate large amounts of initial input data.
+Second, to obtain more diverse input data, they masked certain parts of the initial input data and then used fill-in models to fill in these masked parts.
 This enables the production of richer and more varied input data sets.
 Titanfuzz employs four methods to mask the content of the seed and then mutate it through CodeGen, namely parameter mutation operator, prefix/suffix mutation operator, and method mutation operator.
-Accordingly, the program will mark the SPAN symbol at a specific position of the seed to prompt the model to randomly generate new content for effective seed mutation operations.
+Consequently, the program will mark the SPAN symbol at a specific position of the seed to prompt the model to randomly generate new content for effective seed mutation operations.